-The Minnesota Residential Mortgage Servicer bond can cost anywhere between $750 to $5,000 per year.
+The Minnesota Residential Mortgage Servicer bond can cost anywhere between $750 to $5,000 per year or $75 to $500 per month.
 Insurance companies determine the rate based on a number of factors including your customer’s credit score and experience.
 The chart below offers a quick reference for the approximate bond cost on the $100,000 bond requirement.

 $100,000 Residential Mortgage Servicer Bond Cost